ClimateMisinformation/Scrapers/README.md

     Add a suitable title and description to the pull request and tag the issue number in Pull Request description, if the pull request is related to some issue logged here: Issues
     You're done.
 Wait for your code to get reviewed and merged.

+## Git workflow
+We do not yet need to deploy to a production env many  times per day so we will use the GitHub flow strategy to merge changes.
+It  is described here https://guides.github.com/introduction/flow/